 Petit Sirah (also known as Petit Syrah) has broad shoulders and wants food with equal density.
-These grilled portobello mushrooms with pomegranate molasses would be quite tasty and Barbecued meats are also a great choice, especially if they are slathered in sauce.
+These pistachio-sharp cheddar shortbread would be quite tasty and Barbecued meats are also a great choice, especially if they are slathered in sauce.
 The wine’s resonant fruit tones and thick body will hold up to serious foods, and that includes cheeses with weight to them—nothing wispy or light need apply.

 When picking a cheese, go with one of the greatest crowd-pleasers there is: cheddar.
 The dense, curdy chew of a block of cheddar is so, so satisfying.
 With flavor profiles ranging from nutty and buttery to sharp and fruity, there’s something for everyone to like.
 Cheddar’s flexibility in cooking is a huge plus as well.
 From chunks in a summer salad to the base for an amazing mac and cheese, it’s tough to go wrong with cheddar.
 Shelburne Farm’s 2-year Farmstead Cheddar has savory flavor and a melty disposition.
 Bleu Mont’s Bandage-Wrapped Cheddar is a nod to English cheddars with bold, assertive flavor.
 And, of course, you can’t talk about American clothbound cheddars without mentioning Jasper Hill’s Cabot Clothbound Cheddar: At once crumbly, sweet, and savory, this cheese has it all going on.

 5. Red Blends with Blue Cheese